 - i.
 Existence of a commodity to be traded. - ii.
 Existence of sellers and buyers. - iii.
-Establishment of contact between the sellers and buyers. - iv.
-Willingness and ability to buy and sell a commodity and - v.
-Existence of a price at which the given commodity is to be bought and sold.
+Establishment of contact between the sellers and buyers. - Willingness and ability to buy and sell a commodity and iv. - Existence of a price at which the given commodity is to be bought and sold. v.

 Among the different market situations, perfect competition and monopoly form the two extremes.
 In between these two market situations we come across a number of market situations which may be collectively termed as imperfect markets.
 In these imperfect markets, we notice the elements of competition as well as monopoly.
-They are bi-lateral monopoly, monopsony (one buyer), duopoly (two competition (many sellers).
+They are bi-lateral monopoly, monopsony (one buyer), duopoly (two sellers) duopsony (two buyers), oligopoly (few sellers), oligopsony (few buyers) and monopolistic competition (many sellers).
 This can be better understood by the following chart.